aruba/central-python-workflows/rest-api-python-scripts/README.md

    - Create a new application in Aruba Central
    - OAuth 2.0 Workflow
 2. Getting Started with Automation using Aruba Central API.
 This part,
-   - Provides modules which can be used as-is without need to write any programming language.
+   - **api_tutorial:** Learn Aruba Central API OAUTH login and making an API Call with multiple programming approaches.
-   - Educates the user in multiple programming approaches to interact with APIs and manage tokens.
+   - **central_modules:** Provides ready to use modules based on *central_lib* which can be used to automate configuration tasks without programming.
-   - Provides Python library to kick start with automation.
+   - **central_lib:** Provides Python based library to kick start with automation.
+This library manages login, managing and refreshing tokens, making an API calls to Aruba Central.

 ## Getting Started with Aruba Central API

-This section is aimed at beginners to get started with the Aruba Central API and Python programming.
-A key aspect of creating an automated workflow to interact with Central's API is the acquistion, management and refresh of OAuth tokens.
+This section is aimed at beginners to get started with the Aruba Central API.
+A key aspect of creating an automated workflow to interact with Aruba Central API is the acquistion, management and refresh of OAuth tokens.

 Two workflows are described in this section.

 - OAuth 2.0 Workflow
 - Refresh Token Workflow